tinchodias/iceberg/Iceberg.package/IceDependency.class/README.md

-I am an abstract dependency of a IceDefinition in a IceDiff.
+I am a dependency of an IceDefinition in a IceDiff.